luke-jordan/pluto-alpha/README.md

 - Message Dispatching (SendGrid)
 - Payment URLs (Ozow)

-## Jupiter Auth Integerations
+### Jupiter Auth Integerations

 This API provides authentication services for user registration, user login (token and one-time-password generation) as well as servifces for user profile and password management.

-## pVerify Integrations
+### pVerify Integrations

-Provides Know-Your-User services such as user identity validation and bank verifications.
+The pbVerify Credit Bureau API provides Know-Your-User services such as user identity validation and bank verifications.

-## Finworks Integrations
+### Finworks Integrations

 The Finworks API provides services for managing funds within a users account.
 It is used to handle user deposits, withdrawals, and get the market value of a user account.

-## SendGrid Integerations
+### SendGrid Integerations

-Provides functions for the robust handling of email dispatches.
+SendGrid provides functions for the robust handling of email dispatches.

-## Ozow Integrations
+### Ozow Integrations

-Used to generate a secure url from which a user can make a deposit into their account.
+Ozow's API is used to generate a secure url from which a user can make a deposit into their account.

+## Contributing to Jupiter: Policies and Local Development

+The master branch is protected and will not accept pull requests from any branch aside from staging.

+The staging branch is not protected against pushes but will accept pull requests from development branches.
+Every PR to staging requires code review security and linting to all pass, as well as at least one code review.
+New branches should fork from the current staging branch.
+Pull requests should aim for 400-500 lines of code at a time to facilitate reviews.
+Larger PRs will require more reviews before acceptance.
+It is mandatory that all developers use git-secrets as a safe-guard against credentials being commited to the repository.
+Installation and usage instructions may be found here https://github.com/awslabs/git-secrets .

 ## Generating Documentation From Docstrings